neu-se/CS4530-Spring-2024/Assignments/ip1/ip1.md

 </details>

 Grading for implementation tasks:
-* Correctly validating who is the first player: X points
+* Correctly validating who is the first player: 5 points
-* Applying moves: X points
+* Applying moves: 7 points
-* Checking for game-ending moves: X points
+* Checking for invalid moves: 12 points
-* Checking for invalid moves: X points
+* Checking for game-ending moves: 10 points

 Grading for testing tasks:
+* Correctly validating who is the first player: 5 points
-* Applying moves: 6 points
+* Permitting valid moves: 8 points
-* Checking for invalid moves:
+* Checking for invalid moves: 13 points
-  * 7 points for detecting all 35 faults
-  * 4 points for detecting 34 faults
-* Handling game-ending moves: 9 points
+* Handling game-ending moves: 10 points

-### Task 3: Implement the ConnectFourGameArea (16 points total)
+### Task 3: Implement the ConnectFourGameArea (10 points total)
-The `ConnectFourGameArea` receives `InteractbleCommand`s from players who enter the area on their client.
+The `ConnectFourGameArea` receives `InteractableCommand`s from players who enter the area on their client.
 The main responsibility of this class is to interpet those commands, dispatching them as appropriate to the `ConnectFourGame` instance that it manages.
 Your final task is to implement the `handleCommand` method of `TicTacToeGameArea`.

 There are four types of commands that the `ConnectFourGameArea` will receive, which map directly to the three methods of `ConnectFourGame` that you implemented in the previous task.